Sebastian-Jensen/A-Neural-Network-Approach-to-the-Environmental-Kuznets-Curve/README.md

 ## Usage
-Save this repository locally (e.g. using Github Desktop) and ensure all required dependencies have been installed.
+Download this repository and ensure all required dependencies have been installed.

 The folder ***Empirical Analysis*** contains scripts for model estimation and reproduction of all empirical results (figures and tables).